-Dermal Fillers are used to create volume in the skin to provide a natural lift and to smooth wrinkles on the face, they are vary in type and result, are predictable and carry minimal risk or side effects.
+Dermal Fillers are used to create volume in the skin to provide a natural lift and to smooth wrinkles on the face.
+They vary in type and result, are predictable, and carry minimal risk or side effects.

 How do Dermal Fillers work ?